Georgian affair: Conflicting accounts of Lenin's reaction

-Trotsky claims to have received a cordial letter from Lenin dated December 21, but the original has never been found.
+According to Kotkin, Trotsky claimed to have received a cordial letter from Lenin dated December 21, but the original has never been found.

 On January 25, 1923, the Central Committee met to hear the findings of the Dzerzhinsky report, and voted to endorse them.
 In accordance with the restrictions they had earlier approved, Lenin was not present and was forbidden from receiving this report.

 Distressed by this state of affairs, Lenin had requested the previous day that a copy of the report be obtained so that his personal secretariat could study it.
 Around this time, Stalin, who had been voted in charge of official access to Lenin, had a sharp dispute over the telephone with Lenin's wife, Nadezhda Krupskaya, over his refusal to turn over the materials.

 The dispute left Krupskaya livid with Stalin and both sides began to feel concern about intrigue.

 Krupskaya would eventually obtain the dossier and a report would be prepared for Lenin.
-The picture painted by this counter-dossier, however, was sharply different from that painted by the original, as it omitted details that made the harsh reaction to the Georgian Central Executive Committee appear more reasonable.
+According to pro-Stalin writers, Krupskaya omitted details that made the harsh reaction to the Georgian Central Executive Committee appear more reasonable.

-On March 6, a telegram supposedly authored by Lenin addressed to Mdivani and Makharadze offered them his strong support against the "conniving" of Stalin and Dzerzhinsky.
+On March 6, a telegram signed by Lenin addressed to Mdivani and Makharadze offered them his strong support against the "conniving" of Stalin and Dzerzhinsky.
 On the same day, however, Lenin's physicians recorded that "When he awoke, he summoned a nurse, but he could almost not converse with her, he wanted the nurse to summon Nadezhda Konstantinova [Krupskaya, Lenin's wife], but he could not say her name....
 [Lenin] is agitated, he tries to speak, but cannot find the words..."

 An article supposedly written by Lenin—despite his by then having lost nearly all communicative faculty according to Stalin—appeared in an April issue of Pravda, appearing to support Trotsky's position on Georgia at the expense of Stalin.

 According to pro-Stalin historian Valentin Sakharov, who is cited heavily by Kotkin, the authorship of the friendly letter to Trotsky, the conciliatory telegram to Makharov and Mdivani, the counter-dossier, and the Pravda article, may have all been fabricated in part or whole by Krupskaya, possibly as a result of a falling out between her and Stalin.